This post may contain affiliate links. Click here for full disclosure.

 - 5 to 7 pint jars, clean and hot

-- 5 to 7 rings and new lids, prepared following manufacturer’s instructions
+- 5 to 7 rings and new lids or Tattler reusable lids, prepared following manufacturer’s instructions

-In a large pot combine water, honey, orange juice, and cinnamon sticks.
-Bring to a boil.
-Reduce heat and simmer for 10 minutes, stirring frequently.
+In a large pot combine the water, Brandy if you’re using it, honey, orange juice, and cinnamon sticks.
+Bring that fabulous concoction to a boil.
+Reduce the heat and simmer it for 10 minutes, stirring frequently.

 After the syrup has simmered for 10 minutes, add the plums.
-Bring the plums and syrup back to a boil, stirring frequently, and remove from heat.
+Bring the plums and the syrup back to a boil, stirring frequently, the remove it from the heat.

 Prepping the jars

 To each hot pint jar add 3 cloves and 1 tsp of orange zest.
 Fish the cinnamon sticks out of the syrup and add one to each jar.
-I usually start with the 5 jars and add more if needed.
+I usually start with the 5 jars and add more if I need to.

 Now add the plums to the jar leaving 1/2″ of headspace.
 Try to fit them in as tightly as possible without squishing them.
 Sometimes it feels a little like playing Tetris.
 Only with food.
 Hot food.
 That could, just possibly, burn your fingers.

 Next, ladle the hot syrup over the plums, using a canning funnel.
 The funnel not only helps get the stuff actually inside the jars, but it also helps keep the stuff off of the rims of the jars.